 • The Senior Paper is a Canadian-focused publication.
 Accordingly, submissions must be from Canadian citizens or permanent residents, and/or must be about memories, moments, and/or events that occurred within Canada.

 • Your Precious Memory story submissions should be about events in your own life.
-We do not accept fictional stories, stories written in the third-person, stories written from a 'creative perspective' or narration.
-You are welcome to write about any event, or events, from your life, past and present, providing they adhere to our submission guidelines below.
+We do not accept submissions for publishing consideration that are: fictional; written in third-person; creative writing / creative perspective or narration; chronological events or are itinerary in nature.
+You are welcome to write about any event, or events, from your life, past and present, providing they adhere to our submission guidelines.
 If you are unsure of how to write your story, we suggest you write it like you were writing a letter to a dear friend, telling them the story.

 • We welcome stories about your family, however, these stories must be about your memories and recollections of family, and not written as a tribute or homage to family members or friends.
 We do not accept stories written in tribute and we do not accept biographical stories.